Jesus haunts Palace again as Arsenal close gap at top

 Jesus was involved again as compatriot Gabriel Martinelli effectively killed off Palace on the hour and Declan Rice completed the rout with his first league goal of the season.

-A lively start to the game had seen Ismaila Sarr level for the hosts.
+A lively start to the game had seen Ismaila Sarr level for the hosts and Palace were still very much in the match until Havertz gave them too much to do.

 Arsenal moved back above Nottingham Forest into third place with 33 points from 17 games.
 Liverpool have 36 from 15 games with Chelsea on 34 from 16.
 Palace are in 15th place.